 Our exposure to market risk resulting from changes in interest rates relates primarily to our investment portfolio and a variable-rate financing in the Asia-Pacific region.
 The fair value of our marketable securities could be adversely impacted due to a rise in interest rates, but we do not believe such impact would be material.
-Securities with longer maturities are subject to a greater interest rate risk than those with shorter maturities and as of December 31, 2010 the average duration of our portfolio was less than three months.
-If current interest rates were to increase or decrease by 10% from their position as of December 31, 2010, the fair value of our investment portfolio could increase or decrease by approximately \$14,000.
+Securities with longer maturities are subject to a greater interest rate risk than those with shorter maturities and as of December 31, 2011 the average duration of our portfolio was less than three months.
+If current interest rates were to increase or decrease by 10% from their position as of December 31, 2011, the fair value of our investment portfolio could increase or decrease by approximately \$834,000.

-An immediate 10% increase or decrease in current interest rates from their position as of December 31, 2010 would not have a material impact on our debt obligations due to the fixed nature of the majority of our debt obligations.
-However, the interest expense associated with our new Asia-Pacific financing, which bears interest at variable rates tied to local cost of funds, could be affected.
-For every 100 basis point change in interest rates, our annual interest expense could increase or decrease by a total of approximately \$1.0 million based on the total balance of our borrowings under the new Asia-Pacific financing as of December 31, 2010.
-As of December 31, 2010, we had no outstanding interest rate swaps.
+An immediate 10% increase or decrease in current interest rates from their position as of December 31, 2011 would not have a material impact on our debt obligations due to the fixed nature of the majority of our debt obligations.
+However, the interest expense associated with our Asia-Pacific financing, which bears interest at variable rates tied to local cost of funds, could be affected.
+For every 100 basis point change in interest rates, our annual interest expense could increase or decrease by a total of approximately \$3.7 million based on the total balance of our borrowings under the Asia-Pacific financing as of December 31, 2011.
+As of December 31, 2011, we had no outstanding interest rate swaps.

 The fair value of our long-term fixed interest rate debt is subject to interest rate risk.
 Generally, the fair value of fixed interest rate debt will increase as interest rates fall and decrease as interest rates rise.
 These interest rate changes may affect the fair value of the fixed interest rate debt but do not impact our earnings or cash flows.
-The fair value of the Company's convertible debt, which is traded in the market, is based on quoted market prices.
-The fair value of the Company's mortgage and loans payable, which are not traded in the market, is estimated by considering the Company's credit rating, current rates available to the Company for debt of the same remaining maturities and the terms of the debt.
-The following represents the estimated fair value of our mortgage and loans payable, senior notes and convertible debt and as of (in thousands):
+The fair value of our convertible debt, which is traded in the market, is based on quoted market prices.
+The fair value of our loans payable, which are not traded in the market, is estimated by considering our credit rating, current rates available to us for debt of the same remaining maturities and the terms of the debt.
+The following represents the estimated fair value of our loans payable, senior notes and convertible debt and as of (in thousands):